Using Live Data Feeds in your Digital Signage Content

-Data feeds are assigned to fields embedded inside template or ticker layouts.
+Data feeds are assigned to fields embedded inside a template or ticker layouts.
 When these layouts are shown on a digital signage screen, each field is populated with updated information from the data feed’s source.

 Content automation lets you adapt how your media behaves based on your own scenarios.

-With content automation, or data driven content, data feeds aren’t used to populate fields in your digital signage templates or tickers.
+With content automation or data-driven content, data feeds aren’t used to populate fields in your digital signage templates or tickers.
 Instead, they are used to activate or trigger other content that has been programmed in your playlists.

-Imagine an ad for ice cream desserts that is shown on a restaurant’s screen only when it’s hot outside, or a congratulatory message that is displayed on office screens when sales hit a certain level.
+Imagine an ad for ice cream desserts that are shown on a restaurant’s screen only when it’s hot outside, or a congratulatory message that is displayed on office screens when sales hit a certain level.